csirmaz/nekojs/README.md

 1. Converts ICO sprites from the original Neko98 to PNG
 2. Encodes sprites as base64 data URIs
 3. Bundles sprites with JavaScript code
-4. Outputs a single minified file to `docs/neko.js`
+4. Outputs a single file to `docs/neko.js`

 ## Development